Get

 5. Don’t Resort to Physical Punishment

 You should never use physical punishment on your dog.
-It can be extremely difficult not to punish snapping or growling, but this is not the answer.
-A growl or air bite without making physical contact is your dog’s natural way to warn you that they’re feeling uncomfortable or overwhelmed.
+It can be challenging not to punish snapping or growling, but it is not the answer.
+A growl or air bite without physical contact is your dog’s natural way to warn you that they’re uncomfortable or overwhelmed.
 If you punish them for this behavior, you could increase the likelihood of an actual bite occurring in the future as your pup will learn they shouldn’t send a warning sign before going directly to a bite response.

 scared dog walking outdoor